Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

 Dromana had a median taxpayer income of $45,508 and an average of $66,820 according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
-This is above the national average, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761.
-By March 2025, based on a Wage Price Index growth of 10.11%, current estimates would be approximately $50,109 (median) and $73,576 (average).
-According to the 2021 Census figures, household, family, and personal incomes in Dromana rank modestly, between the 29th and 30th percentiles.
-The largest income segment comprises 29.1% earning $1,500 - $2,999 weekly, with 4,050 residents falling into this category.
-This aligns with the regional trend where this cohort represents 32.8%.
+This is slightly above the national average, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761.
+Based on Wage Price Index growth of 12.16% from financial year 2022 to September 2025, current estimates would be approximately $51,042 (median) and $74,945 (average).
+According to the 2021 Census figures, household incomes in Dromana rank at the 29th percentile, family incomes at the 30th percentile, and personal incomes at the 29th percentile.
+The largest income segment comprises 29.1% of residents earning between $1,500 and $2,999 weekly.
 Housing affordability pressures are severe in Dromana, with only 83.0% of income remaining after housing costs, ranking at the 27th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income